nair0lf32/mcs/README.md

 # MedicalCheatSheets

-A simple static jekyll blog about medical pathologies, with small cheat sheets as posts or articles. the blog is written in **French** and articles are added gradually.
+A simple static jekyll blog about medical pathologies, with short posts or articles.

+The blog is written in **French** and articles are added gradually.

 The blog includes a progressive web app (pwa) functionality for offline reading (working on it):